Katpolice/hello-world/README.md

 Thank you for listening to my Ted talk.

 --------------------------------------------------------------
+June/04/20 - Today on Udemy, I created a phone and email scraper based on what you have on your clipboard.
+It'll be very handy whenever I need to mass copy and paste phone numbers or emails for whatever reason.
+I learned about filenames and absolute/relative file paths, reading and writing plaintext files and copying and moving files and folders.
+All within the python shell which was pretty neat.
+Normally, I would attempt a Leetcode problem but I have decided the jump was a bit too much for me as of right now so I decided to check a website called Interview Cake and a book called Cracking the Coding Interview.
+One day, I hope to sucessful obtain a junior dev or intern postition at a company or startup in the future.
+That's all for today, Katpolice (Gilbert) signing off.

 June/03/20 - Today on Udemy, I learned about Regex dot-star (.*), caret/dollar characters (^ and $), regex sub() method and verbose mode.

 I tried out the second challange of the June Leetcode Challenge and I finished it.
 Ther problem was "Two City Scheduling" so as always I started peudeo coding it.
 After many attempts, I gave up and searched up a couple of things that helped with my solution.
 That's all for today, Katpolice (Gilbert) signing off.